-In this article I’ll share my experience receiving hyaluronic injections in my knee and I will discuss what I have learned about the substance of the injection itself and how it can relieve knee pain.
+Getting hyaluronic injections is a big decision.
+I’ll share the pros and cons of rooster comb injections in my knee.
+During the process I learned about the substance of the injection itself and how it can relieve knee pain.

-We’ll discuss what led up to my decision to have the injections.
-I’ll also discuss the effects that the injections had on my knee.
+Furthermore, I’ll share what led to my decision to have the injections and the effects, good and bad, that the injections had on my knee.

-Lastly I’ll share experiences that several of my friends have had with hyaluronic injections.
+There are several experiences that my friends had with hyaluronic injections which may be beneficial to your situation.
 I hope this article will make your decision to have hyaluronic injections easier and that I might answer any concerns that you might have about the injection process.

 What Are Hyaluronic Acid Injections (Rooster Comb Injections)